 - Carrying and loading equipment and materials

-- Assisting with the installation, maintenance and repair of heating and cooling systems
+- Aiding technicians as they complete installation, maintenance and repair of HVAC systems

-They may also conduct basic tests and checks on HVAC systems to ensure normal operation.
+They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.

 What Is an HVAC Helper's Salary?